What are Unacceptable Forms of Work?

-The UN International Labour Organization (ILO) has stated that eliminating Unacceptable Forms of Work is a critical part of its mission for the future.
+The UN International Labour Organization (ILO) has stated that eliminating Unacceptable Forms of Work (UFW) is a critical part of its mission.

 SO HOW DO WE DEFINE AN “UNACCEPTABLE FORM OF WORK”?

-The ILO emphasises that Unacceptable Forms of Work can take many forms, but its broad definition is as follows:
+The ILO emphasises that Unacceptable Forms of Work can take many forms.
+The Organization has defined UFW as follows:

-In a 2015 report for the ILO, researchers Professor Deirdre McCann (Durham Law School) and Professor Judy Fudge (Kent Law School) identified 12 distinct “dimensions” of Unacceptable Forms of Work.
-These highlight the many different ways that it can appear in communities across the world.
+In a 2015 report for the ILO, Professor Deirdre McCann (Durham Law School) and Professor Judy Fudge (Kent Law School) identified 12 dimensions of Unacceptable Forms of Work.
+These highlight the many different ways that UFW can appear in workplaces communities across the world.

 The aim of the GCRF/ESRC Strategic Network on Legal Regualtion of Unacceptable Forms of Work is to bring together researchers and policy-makers across the world to determine whether UFW can be tackled through regulation, and which approaches are most effective.